bgachara/notes/language_ref/rust_ref.md

 - This is stored on the heap and hence allow us to mutate value at will.
 - While heap is not as fast as the stack,it allows rust to automatically resize the allocated memory at when needed at runtime.
+- ptr, len, capacity stored on the stack.

 ```rust